featbit/featbit-samples/samples/connect-an-sdk/vue/README.md

 a.
-Create a basic vue project
+Create a basic vue project, and include Pinia in the project.

 ```
 npm init vue@latest